kimjaehu/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 allowing users to register, make purchases and payment through Stripe, write reviews and rate products.

 ## Setup